 How to add space and value to your home

-Selling your home quickly and for the right amount is about giving your property the edge over others.
-OnTheMarket.com looks at ways of breathing life into your home.
+Selling your home quickly and for the right amount doesn’t need to be a daunting prospect.
+It’s all about giving your property the edge over others.
+OnTheMarket.com looks at effective ways of breathing life into your home

 Major conversion projects, such as excavating basements or building conservatories, take time and money but they can yield excellent returns.
 Loft conversions, for example, can add up to 15 per cent to a property’s selling price.
 But there are other smart tricks that cost very little and can considerably enhance your property’s “kerb appeal” – giving it that wow factor when prospective buyers pull up outside your house for the first time.